Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Advocate for the value of outsourcing some social media work - If you’re a team of one and you often find yourself doing the work of several people, consider asking upper management to start outsourcing some tasks related to social media work, such as video editing and creation and design.
+• Advocate for the value of outsourcing some social media work—If you’re a team of one and you often find yourself doing the work of several people, consider asking upper management to start outsourcing some tasks related to social media work, such as video editing, creation, and design.

-• Back your social media results with analytics – Give C-level executives a reason to invest in social media by proving your current results with analytics data.
-Upper management are interested in tracking followers growth vs their competitors and TAM (total addressable market) in a specific region, as well as reach, impressions and engagement – so make sure your reports cover all these numbers.
+• Back your social media results with analytics—Give C-level executives a reason to invest in social media by proving your current results with analytics data.
+Upper management is interested in tracking follower growth vs their competitors and TAM (total addressable market) in a specific region, as well as reach, impressions, and engagement, so make sure your reports cover all these numbers.

 Overcome social media challenges with real-time data from Socialinsider!